AXIS, Manchester

 AXIS (also known as the Axis Tower) is a residential tower in Manchester city centre, England.
 The tower has had two iterations, one as a stalled construction project which was cancelled due to the Great Recession in 2008, and the other as residential which was announced in 2014.
 When completed in 2019, Axis Tower became the seventh-tallest building in Greater Manchester until the completion of the Deansgate Square and Angel Gardens projects.
-As of March 2023, it is currently the 18th tallest.